ucsd-dsc232r/lecture-notebooks/README.md

 ---

 ## Option 1: Docker
+NOTE: Refer option 1.2 below for using docker on Apple Silicon.
 1. Install Docker from https://docs.docker.com/get-docker/.
 MAKE SURE TO DOWNLOAD THE APPROPRIATE ONE FOR YOUR OPERATING SYSTEM.

 2. Open Docker's desktop application (You do NOT need to sign in to Docker).